elastic/elastic-package/docs/howto/system_testing.md

 ### Kubernetes service deployer

 The Kubernetes service deployer requires the `_dev/deploy/k8s` directory to be present.
 It can include additional `*.yaml` files to deploy custom applications in the Kubernetes cluster (e.g. Nginx deployment).
+It is possible to use a `kustomization.yaml` file.
 If no resource definitions (`*.yaml` files ) are needed, the `_dev/deploy/k8s` directory must contain an `.empty` file (to preserve the `k8s` directory under version control).

 The Kubernetes service deployer needs [kind](https://kind.sigs.k8s.io/) to be installed and the cluster to be up and running: